 \section{Principal Coverings}

+In this section, we recall the concept of principal coverings from \cite[Def.~2.8]{SGA1}.
+More precisely, we shall consider pro-objects over the category of finite principal coverings defined in \emph{loc.\ cit.}

 If $A$ is either a commutative ring or a scheme, we let $\cat{Sch}_A$ denote the category of schemes of finite type over $A$.
-Recall the concept of principal coverings with finite Galois group from \cite[Def.~2.8]{SGA1}.
-We extend this concept to a profinite setting as follows: If $G$ is any profinite group, we write $\cat{NS}(G)$ for the collection of open normal subgroups of $G$ viewed as a category with the natural inclusion maps as morphisms.
+If $G$ is any profinite group, we write $\NS_G$ for the set of open normal subgroups of $G$, partially ordered by inclusion.

 \begin{defn} Let $G$ be a profinite group and $X$ a locally noetherian scheme.
-A \emph{principal covering} $(f\colon Y\mto X, G)$ of $X$ with \emph{Galois group} $G$ is a covariant functor
+A \emph{principal covering} $(f\colon Y\mto X, G)$ of $X$ with \emph{Galois group} $G$ is an inverse system of $X$-schemes